Nebbreal/Modular-Fish-System-Showcase/README.md

 ## Structure
 The folder structure is generally "task/object".
 Task being what type of file something is, like a script or prefab.
 Object being what it represents, like a fishing rod.
 Related products might be in subfolders instead of its own folder.

+## Build process
+The project gets merged and built inside the scene found in `Assets/Scenes/-Main.unity`, this happens in the `release` branch.